1. Understand the DACH market dynamics

 Customer retention rate: Percentage of customers retained in DACH over time.

-Benchmark: An average customer retention rate for B2B tech companies in new markets is typically between 70-85% in the first 12 months, improving as relationships mature.
+Benchmark: B2B tech customer retention in new markets averages 70-85% in the first year, improving over time.

 Hands-on insights